mattermost/docs/source/install/trouble_mysql.rst

 **The mattermost Database Exists**

-If the ``mattermost`` database does exist, confirm that you have defined the database driver correctly in the ``/opt/mattermost/config/config.json`` file.
+If the ``mattermost`` database does exist, confirm that you have set up the database driver correctly in the ``/opt/mattermost/config/config.json`` file.
 Open this file in a text editor, and review the value of ``"DataSource"``.
 It should be: ::